-Regarding to the World Anti-Doping Code (valid from 1.1.2015) the IFA Executive Board adopted the “IFA Anti-Doping Rules based on Wada’s Models of Best Practice for IFA Anti Doping Rules WADA_ valid from 1 January 2015 These Anti-Doping Rules apply to IFA and to each of its National Federations.
+Regarding to the World Anti-Doping Code (valid from 1.1.2015) the IFA Board of Directors adopted the “IFA Anti-Doping Rules based on Wada’s Models of Best Practice for IFA Anti Doping Rules WADA_ valid from 1 January 2015 These Anti-Doping Rules apply to IFA and to each of its National Federations.
 They also apply to all Athletes, Athlete Support Personnel and other Persons, each of whom is deemed, as a condition of his/her membership, accreditation and/or participation in the sport, to have agreed to

 be bound by these Anti-Doping Rules, and to have submitted to the authority of IFA to enforce these Anti-Doping Rules and to the jurisdiction of the hearing panels specified in Article 8 and Article 13 to hear and determine cases and appeals brought under these Anti-Doping Rules.
 Details can be found in the document.